arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/datasheet/datasheet.md

 The datasheet of the motors is [here](assets/motor_specs.pdf)

-The two motors are drived by the MAX22211 driver:
+The two motors are driven by the MAX22211 motors driver:

 | **Description**   | **Part Name** | **Product page**                                         | **Datasheet**               |
 |-------------------|---------------|----------------------------------------------------------|-----------------------------|